Dengue Fever (Breakbone Fever, Dengue Hemorrhagic Fever)

 • Rash

 A small proportion of people, especially those infected with dengue in the past, can develop severe dengue.
-Symptoms begin with a fever that lasts from two to seven days and includes nausea, vomiting, severe abdominal pain and headache.
 The disease may progress to bleeding from the nose or gums, and internal bleeding.
 Severe dengue is a medical emergency and can be deadly.

 Prevention

 The main risk factor for dengue among NYC residents is travel to an area where dengue is present.
-Before traveling, visit the CDC Travelers’ Health page for information on your specific travel destination.
+Four to six weeks before traveling, speak to your health care provider or visit CDC: Travelers’ Health for information on your specific travel destination.

 If traveling to areas where dengue is present, take precautions to avoid mosquito bites: